bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 https://github.com/bokeh/bokeh.

 Unless you are a `@bokeh/dev team member`_, you first need to create a fork of Bokeh's main repository.
+While forking, make sure to uncheck the checkbox that limits copying to a specific branch (for example "Copy the branch-3.2 branch only").
 For more information on creating a fork, see `Fork a repo`_ in `GitHub Help`_.

 Next, clone the version of the Bokeh repository you want to work on to a local folder on your hard drive.
 Use ``git clone`` or follow the instructions for